 - Less radiation to healthy tissue

-- Can be used with chemotherapy or surgery, as needed
+- Ability to be combined with chemotherapy or surgery, as needed

-- May lower risk for radiation-induced secondary cancers, developmental delays and growth abnormalities among children and young adults
+- Potentially lowered risk for developmental delays and growth abnormalities among children and young adults

-- Anesthesia or sedation can be used during proton therapy treatment sessions, if needed
+- Use of anesthesia or sedation during proton therapy, if needed

-Both proton therapy and traditional radiation treat tumors in the same way: by either killing cancer cells or inhibiting their growth.
-The most significant difference between the two is that proton beams travel to a specific depth and then stop, rather than continuing through the body.
-This provides a proportionately higher dose in the tumor, and relatively less in surrounding normal tissues.
-Learn more about the technology.
+Proton therapy and traditional radiation therapy are both external beam radiation therapy techniques, and they work in very similar ways to treat tumors and cancer: they either kill the cancer cells or inhibit their growth.
+The most significant difference between the two is that proton beams travel to a specific depth in the body and then stop, rather than continuing all the way through.
+This provides a proportionately higher dose of radiation to the tumor, and relatively less to the surrounding normal tissues.

-Conventional radiation therapy uses X-ray, or photon, beams.
-Photon beams enter the body, depositing significant energy in healthy tissue before and after they pass through the tumor.
-The photons’ lack of charge and mass means most of their energy is deposited in normal tissues near the body's surface, as well as areas of the body beyond the site of the cancer.
+Another difference is that conventional radiation therapy uses X-ray, or photon, beams.
+Photons have no charge or mass, meaning a significant portion of their energy is deposited in normal, healthy tissues near the body's surface, as well as areas of the body beyond the cancer site.

-Similar to conventional high energy X-rays, proton therapy is an external beam radiation therapy technique.
-The difference is that protons are larger and heavier charged particles that deposit radiation dose in a more targeted manner.
-By changing the energy of the proton beam, radiation oncologists can tailor the proton dose to the specific depth and shape of the tumor, while greatly reducing the dose to surrounding healthy tissue.
+Protons, on the other hand, are larger and heavier charged particles that deposit doses of radiation in a more targeted manner.
+By changing the energy of the proton beam, radiation oncologists can tailor the proton dose to the specific depth and shape of the tumor while greatly reducing the dose to the surrounding healthy tissue.